Roker2/SubnauticaTelemetry/README.md

 * No water;
 * Damage.

-It is master modification for telemetry, modifications with force feedback implementation for device are secondary modifications.
+It is main mod for telemetry.
+Mods with force feedback implementation for device are secondary.

 ## How to add support for my device

-You should to create a new modification and add `SubnauticaTelemetry.dll` to dependencies.
-After this you need to create `SubnauticaTelemetry.ForceFeedback.IForceFeedbackProcessor` implementation and add FF processor object to master modification.
+You need to create a new mod and add `SubnauticaTelemetry.dll` to dependencies.
+After this you also need to create `SubnauticaTelemetry.ForceFeedback.IForceFeedbackProcessor` implementation and add FF processor object to main mod.
 You can check example [here](https://github.com/Roker2/MockSubnauticaTelemetry).

-## I want to test it without any devices/watch logs
+## I want to test it without any devices/just watch logs

-You can install [MockSubnauticaTelemetry](https://github.com/Roker2/MockSubnauticaTelemetry), it is a simple force feedback implementation, which write telemetry data to log.
+You can install [MockSubnauticaTelemetry](https://github.com/Roker2/MockSubnauticaTelemetry), it is a simple force feedback implementation, which writes telemetry data to log.